justtwirlythings/twirly/README.md

 We can bring recorded music, work with your band, or suggest local bands and musicians (not just fiddlers!) that are already familiar with such tunes.
 I’ll also teach a basic waltz - it’s just walking with rhythm and will come in handy forever.
 </p><p>
 If it’s just the caller and recorded music, we have a powerful speaker that operates on battery.
 If you opt for a live band, we’ll need to discuss sound when booking.
-Venues often have sound systems ready for just such purposes.</p>
+Venues often have sound systems ready for just such purposes.
+If you have a DJ, we're happy to work with them.</p>

 <h1>
 Venue</h1>